Carl-Elias/Project_2100/README.md

 # My_Uni

-An android apps that help Class Representative in Management.s
+An android apps that help Class Representative in Management.